Where the land and sea jump straight onto your plate

 Hands on Foodie Experiences: Clyde River Berry Farm, Mogood

-Already dreaming about your next summer holiday?
-We think it's never too early to start planning and that's why you should pop Clyde River Berry Farm on your foodie trail list.
+Every Autumn from March to April, you can pick your own nuts at Sassafras Nuts.
+The farm is nestled in the stunning Budawang Ranges and makes for an excellent family day trip.
+Don't worry if you've missed picking season though, you can still book a trip to the farm all year-round.
+For those who'd love a go at picking their very own berries, pop Clyde River Berry Farm at the top of your foodie trail list.
 During December and January, the farm is open to the public for it's "pick your own berries" season.
 It's an awesome outing for anyone adventuring near Ulludulla or Mollymook, especially because the beautiful forest roads out to the farm are a little bit off the beaten track in Mogood.
 The working farm grows a range of different berries including blueberries, strawberries, raspberries and blackberries which can all be picked when in season.
-This fun hands-on experience is a great way to pay respect to where our food actually comes from and you can celebrate all the fruits of your labour (we just had to use this pun!) with a well earned ice cream, made with the on-site berries of course, at the end of the day.
+This fun hands-on experience is a great way to pay respect to where our food actually comes from and you can celebrate all the fruits of your labour (we just had to use this pun!) with a well-earned ice cream, made with the on-site berries of course, at the end of the day.

 Local Growers: Jim Wild Oysters, Greenwell Point